Whitefoot and Downham Community Food + Project

 The Whitefoot and Downham Community Food + Project (wdcfplus) was set up in my ward initially to recognise local needs arising from deprivation.
 I was preparing for the impact of the government’s Welfare Act on communities, particularly from benefits changes, Bedroom Subsidy and the forthcoming Universal Credit.

-Being a Local Councillor, I had the opportunity to meet and talk to people from all backgrounds across the south of the borough and I heard many stories about people in crisis, those falling into unmanageable debt and others who were no longer able to afford food for themselves or their families.
+Being a Local Councillor at the time, I had the opportunity to meet and talk to people from all backgrounds across the south of the borough and I heard many stories about people in crisis, those falling into unmanageable debt and others who were no longer able to afford food for themselves or their families.

 I recognised that in other parts of the country food banks were emerging and there wasn’t anything similar in my area.
 Because of this, I founded the organisation in 2013, by bringing together six local churches (from four different denominations) across the Whitefoot and Downham wards, as well as a local social enterprise.
 We are now a strong and thriving community project involving over fifty volunteers and fifteen local partnerships.